Renault F1 test signals a 'new beginning' for Alonso

 "It’s going to be like a new beginning, getting surprised about the speed of the car, the braking performance, the corner speed, a lot of things that will surprise me once again," the 39-year-old said before the limited-mileage filming day.

-It will also be one of his last opportunities to drive a Renault F1 car, with the team changing its name to its Alpine sports car brand in 2021.
+It will also be one of his last opportunities to drive a Renault F1 car, with the team changing name to its Alpine sportscar brand in 2021.

 "I know that I will learn and I will discover a lot of things during those laps," he said.